stephanGarland/intro-to-x/mysql/mysql-101.md

 * MySQL is case-insenitive for most, but not all operations.
 I'll use `UPPERCASE` to designate commands, and `lowercase` to desginate arguments and schema, table, and column names, but you're welcome to use all lowercase.
 * The `;` suffix to commands serves as both the command terminator, and specifies that the output format should be in an ASCII table.
 * The `\G` suffix to commands is an alternative terminator, and specifies that the output format should be in horizontal rows.
-  * For Postgres, the equivalent is either by by entering `\x` in a session, at which point every query issued - terminated with `;` - will show this format; or by ending a given query with `\gx` to set the output for only that query.`
 * I'm formatting my queries with statements and clauses on the left, their arguments indented by two spaces, and any qualifiers on the same line, where possible.
 * This was developed on a Debian VM with 16 cores of a Xeon E5-2650 v2, 64 GiB of DDR3 RAM, and a working directory which is an NFS export over a 1GBe network, consisting of a ZFS RAIDZ2 array of spinning disks; ashift=12, blocksize=128K.
 Your times will vary, based mostly on the disk and RAM speed.